Vertexwahn/bazel-registry/README.md

 This is a [Bazel registry](https://bazel.build/external/registry).

 - Changes to existing modules are allowed and performed (e.g. updating dependencies)
-- The main target are C++ third-party libraries
+- The main focus here is on C++ third-party libraries
 - Half-backend and experimental modules are allowed
 - Some modules may be moved to the [Bazel Central Registry](https://registry.bazel.build/) in the future